bottledcode/swytch-framework/docs/README.md

 #### `$this->html(string $html)`

 This function will render arbitrary HTML and any components.
-Requires the `Compiler $compiler` to be injected into the component constructor.
+Requires the `StreamingCompiler $compiler` to be injected into the component constructor.

 #### `$this->redirectClient(string $url)`